Texas Reskilling Support Fund Grant Program

 APPLICANT INFORMATION

-All inquiries and communication concerning the Texas Reskilling Support Fund Grant Program should be directed in writing via email to Reskilling@highered.texas.gov.
+Inquiries regarding the Texas Reskilling Support Fund Program should be directed in writing via email to the Reskilling Grant team.